 Kila B. Baldwin has a wide range of legal experience, having worked with a worldwide law firm, the Philadelphia Office of the District Attorney and the U.S. Securities and Exchange Commission.
 She has been involved in a number of Kline & Specter's most high-profile cases, most recently as lead counsel in trials that resulted in verdicts of $41 million and $57.1 million against Johnson & Johnson.

-Baldwin, a partner at Kline & Specter, has been selected from 2011-2018 as a Pennsylvania Super Lawyer — Rising Star and for 2014-2019 as a New Jersey Super Lawyer -- Rising Star, designating her as among the top 2.5 percent of attorneys in the two states who are 40 or younger.
+Baldwin, a partner at Kline & Specter, was selected a Pennsylvania Super Lawyer for 2019.
+From 2011-2018 she was named a Pennsylvania Super Lawyer — Rising Star and for 2014-2019 as a New Jersey Super Lawyer -- Rising Star, designating her as among the top 2.5 percent of attorneys in the two states who are 40 or younger.
 She also was selected for the 2017, 2018 and 2019 editions of the peer-review publication Best Lawyers in America.

 In late 2017, Baldwin won a major jury verdict against J&J for a Pennsylvania woman injured by a vaginal mesh device made by the company's Ethicon Inc. subsidiary.
 The award included $7.1 million in compensatory and $50 million in punitive damages for the behemoth drug and device maker's reckless behavior in selling the defective product implanted in women across the country.
 (Read article) The verdict was featured on the BBC program Panorama.
 In earlier cases, Baldwin was co-counsel in two trials that resulted in verdicts of $12.5 million and $13.5 million for two other women injured by the surgically implanted vaginal mesh products.
 (See the Hammons and Carlino cases.)